thienlnam/Wheres-My-Stuff/README.md

 After you've completed that, run `npm install` to install dependencies and then run `npm start` to bring up the app.
 Saving changes should refresh the app automatically.

+You will also need to install Nodejs for access to the `npm` commands.
+This can be downloaded [Here](https://www.npmjs.com/get-npm).

 ### Database Setup

 MySQL workbench is useful in executing queries and managing the database.